Photography

 After your product is looking pristine, set up the rest of your shot.
 Create high-quality images by shooting on a solid background, like white or black fabric or paper.
 The product needs to shine in these photos, so keep the background simple and clean to limit distractions.

 Consider using a softbox for product photography lighting.
 These light modifiers create soft, diffused light that reduces harsh shadows.
-Since you want viewers to be able to read the labels and take in the details, your lighting set up for product-only photos should be straightforward with everything well lit.
+Since you want viewers to be able to read the labels and take in the details, your lighting set-up for product-only photos should be straightforward with everything well lit.
 Consider using light tents and artificial light too.
 Light tents are wireframe cubes covered in thin white fabric.
 They create a soft, diffused atmosphere inside that’s perfect for evenly lighting small objects.

 “With product-only photos, I don’t recommend using natural light because it can change so quickly,” explains Aagesen.
 “You’re usually taking multiple shots from different angles and if you’re using light from a window, when it gets cloudy, you’re suddenly shooting in a totally different light.”
 Since natural lighting is changeable and difficult to replicate, photo studio lighting is often better for successful product photography.
 After all, you may need to take more photos if new versions of the product are released.

 For some subjects, you’ll need to take multiple exposures of the same shot to capture different details or parts of the product in the best possible light.
 “I’ll take anywhere from three to ten different captures and composite them into one shot,” notes Deymonaz.
-Be sure you have strobes, reflectors or other light sources on hand in case you need to switch up your lighting.
 If you have a small subject or are shooting with a shallow depth of field, you may also need to use focus stacking to ensure every part of the subject is in focus.

 When it comes to editing photos, every photographer has their preferences.
 “I always start editing by first adjusting any brightness and exposure issues,” says Aagesen.
 “I’ll then adjust the white balance, make sure the colours are just right and then I’ll edit the contrast, highlights and shadows.”

-Post-production editing can take your product photo from bland to beautiful, but understanding the tools at your disposal is key to making sure your product photos shine.
+Postproduction editing can take your product photo from bland to beautiful, but understanding the tools at your disposal is key to making sure your product photos shine.
 Check out these post-processing tutorials to help your photos stand out from the crowd:

 Lifestyle photos give customers a better idea of how to use a product — they help them to visualise it in their daily lives.
 While different from product-only images, many of the same rules apply for lifestyle photos.

 With lifestyle photos, you’ll probably work with models to help illustrate the product in use.
 “While models are a big part of the shoot, they’re not the focus of the photo shoot,” explains Aagesen.
 “They’re just supporting characters and the product is the star.
 You don’t need to show the model’s face in every photo.”
-Take close-ups of your product in someone’s hand and try different poses to keep it looking natural.
+Try taking close-ups of your product in someone’s hand and try different poses to keep it looking natural.

 Make a shot list to ensure that you get everything you need out of the shoot.
 Take a wide variety of shots and after you’ve finished your shot list, allow yourself to experiment a bit.
 This is your opportunity to be more artistic and imaginative with your product photography.
 Sometimes unplanned photos are the best of the shoot.